 The weak return-to-office movement means that a lot of office space is being left empty.
 In North America, office utilization — the number of spaces that are used as a percentage of all spaces available — is currently at about 21 percent, less than half what it was pre-pandemic, according to XY Sense, a company that uses sensors to track office occupancy.
 That’s consistent with data from key card swipe company Kastle, which shows US office occupancy levels to be at 50 percent of its pre-pandemic levels.

 Despite more of them announcing returns to the office, “very few organizations appear to be enforcing returns, or approaching pre-pandemic levels,” Alex Birch, XY Sense’s founder, told Vox.
 “From what we hear in the market, many organizations are planning to downsize as leases expire and are measuring their space to determine by how much they need to downsize.”

 Currently, office vacancy rates in America are at 18 percent, a figure last seen during the savings and loan crisis of the 1990s, according to real estate services firm CBRE.
 In the first quarter of 2021, even as many touted the return to the office, 16.5 million more square feet of office space became available than was leased — the weakest quarterly demand since the early pandemic.
 Meanwhile, people tried to get rid of the office space they have, so sublease availability grew to a record high.

 As a result, office space is less valuable than it once was.
-A study last year estimates that the value of offices around the country could decline about 40 percent, or $453 billion, as remote work lowers the demand for office space.
-One of its authors, assistant professor of finance at NYU business school Arpit Gupta, says those numbers still stand, even with the latest push to return to the office.
+A recently revised study, originally published last year, estimates that the value of offices around the country declined about a half a trillion dollars from 2019 to 2022, as remote work lowered the demand for office space.
+One of its authors, assistant professor of finance at NYU business school Arpit Gupta, says the future of offices isn’t much rosier, even with the latest push to return to the office.